DishaChakraborty-11/invoice-ai-expense-tracker/README.md

 A full-stack AI-powered web application that extracts key information from invoices using **OCR (Optical Character Recognition)** and **NLP**, categorizes expenses automatically, and visualizes them in an interactive dashboard.

 ---
+📂 Data

+- Tested using sample and personal invoice PDFs
+- Invoices contained varied layouts, vendors, and formats
+- Dataset not publicly shared due to privacy concerns

+---

 ## 🚀 Features
 ✅ Upload invoices (image or PDF)